owendiche-sys/Predictive-Maintenance-for-Industrial-Machines-AI4I-dataset-/README.md

-\# Predictive Maintenance Using Machine Learning: AI4I Dataset Analysis
+# Predictive Maintenance Using Machine Learning: AI4I Dataset Analysis

-\*A full end-to-end data science workflow for predicting machine failures.\*
+*A full end-to-end data science workflow for predicting machine failures.*

-\## 📌 Overview
+##  Overview

-This project explores the \*\*AI4I 2020 Predictive Maintenance Dataset\*\* to analyse machine operating conditions and build a classification model that predicts machine failures.
+This project explores the **AI4I 2020 Predictive Maintenance Dataset** to analyse machine operating conditions and build a classification model that predicts machine failures.

 The notebook demonstrates a complete data-science pipeline — from data cleaning and exploratory analysis to model training and evaluation.